lars-kolbowski/xiView_container/README.md

 ## 6. Edit yet more config files (todo - tidy this up)

-Edit ./connectionString.php so it points to your PostgreSQL database Edit ./xiSPEC_config so it points to your xiAnnotation service
+Edit ./connectionString.php so it points to your PostgreSQL database Edit ./xiSPEC_config so it points to your xiAnnotator service

 .gitignore will ignore your changes to these files